|Telephone:||+44 (0)1224 263277|

 BSc, PgDip, PhD

 Ioannis completed his first degree in Athens, Greece, in Mechanical Engineering.
-After working as teacher and engineering designer, he joined Aberdeen University, department of Bio-Medical Physics & Bioengineering.
-He obtained a Postgraduate Diploma in Information Technology for Medical Physics and then a Doctorate for an investigation of the reliability of 3-D motion analysis measurements in normal and cerebral palsy gait.
-Ioannis was employed by the NHS and Aberdeen University as research assistant/consultant for various biomechanics projects.
+He then joined Aberdeen University, department of Bio-Medical Physics & Bioengineering and obtained a Postgraduate Diploma in Information Technology for Medical Physics and a Doctorate for an investigation of the reliability of 3-D motion analysis measurements in normal and cerebral palsy gait.

-His research interests include 3-D motion analysis, mathematical modelling of human movement, clinical & sports biomechanics, gait analysis, low back pain, manual handling, motion capture animation & computer generated virtual characters.
-Ioannis is also involved in the commercialisation of the Human Performance Laboratory, by conducting a market research and by designing the lab web pages.
-He speaks English, Greek, French and Italian.
+His research interests include 3-D motion analysis, mathematical modelling of human movement, clinical & sports biomechanics, gait analysis, low back pain, manual handling, facial paralysis, diabetic foot biomechanics, motion captured animation & computer generated virtual characters.
+Ioannis is also involved in the NHS clinical service provision, commercialisation and accreditation of the RGU Human Performance Laboratory.